timholy/AdvancedScientificComputing/homeworks/opensource_git_github.md

 However, in this nanocourse, many of you will probably be able to get by using the git support built into VS Code.
 If you really get into trouble, the command-line or a more sophisticated graphical client is always there for you.

-*Optional*: this course recommends VS Code.
-If you're unfamiliar with it but plan to use it for the course, you'll want to learn about some of its features from [the documentation](https://code.visualstudio.com/docs); you'll particularly need [basic editing](https://code.visualstudio.com/docs/editor/codebasics), but it's a rich environment that offers lots of goodies, so it's worth getting to know it.

 # Homework

 There are 3 parts to this homework: